stevemarple/MCP342x/readme.md

 Arduino library to support Microchip ADC342x analogue to digital converters.
 The devices utilise the I2C bus.
-For the low level I2C protocol this library depend on the Arduino Wire library.
+For the low level I2C protocol this library depends on the Arduino Wire library.

 ## Supported devices